sameer05515/job-comeback/src/day-1-resume.md

 **Role and Responsibilities in last project**
 - Created APIs for GMI (Goals, Metric, Initiatives) and integrated with React Frontend
 - Created SQS configuration to push message for asynchronous pipeline

+3 years experience to use ChatGPT for speedify development